Jayakalyanvarma/Aws-abhishek/cloudfront.md

 ### 2. How does CloudFront work?
 CloudFront caches content in edge locations globally.
 When a user requests content, CloudFront delivers it from the nearest edge location, reducing latency and improving performance.

+### caching is a mechanism used to temporarily store copies of your content at edge locations closer to end-users.

 ### 3. What are edge locations in CloudFront?
-Edge locations are data centers globally distributed by CloudFront.
-They store cached content and serve it to users, minimizing the distance data needs to travel.
+Edge locations are data centers located in multiple geographic locations worldwide.
+CloudFront caches copies of your content at these edge locations, allowing users to access it with lower latency and higher transfer speeds.

 ### 4. What types of distributions are available in CloudFront?
 CloudFront offers Web Distributions for websites and RTMP Distributions for media streaming.